MicrosoftDocs/windows-dev-docs/terminal/search.md

 ## Using search

 By default, you can open the search dialog by typing <kbd>ctrl+shift+f</kbd>.
-Once opened, you can type the keyword you're looking for into the text box and hit `enter` to search.
+Once opened, you can type the keyword you're looking for into the text box and hit <kbd>enter</kbd> to search.

 ![Windows Terminal search screenshot](./images/search.png)
 _Configuration: [Powerline in PowerShell](./custom-terminal-gallery/powerline-in-powershell.md)_